Last Updated: October 17, 2025

 Washington Nationals

-In January of 2015, Scherzer signed a seven-year, $210 million contract with the Washington Nationals, one of the largest in sports history at that time.
+In January 2015, Scherzer signed a seven-year, $210 million contract with the Washington Nationals, one of the largest in sports history at that time.
 His first season with the team was historic, as he became only the sixth pitcher ever in the MLB to record multiple no-hitters in a single season.
-In May of 2016, he tied the major league single-game strikeout record with 20.
+In May 2016, Max tied the major league single-game strikeout record with 20.
 As a result, Scherzer won the NL Cy Young Award, a feat he repeated in 2017.
-The next season, he recorded 300 strikeouts, and threw more pitches than any other MLB pitcher, with 3,493.
+The next season, he recorded 300 strikeouts and threw more pitches than any other MLB pitcher, with 3,493.

 Los Angeles Dodgers and New York Mets

-Scherzer was traded to the Los Angeles Dodgers in July of 2021.
-That September, he became the 19th pitcher to reach 3,000 strikeouts, and had a perfect game against the San Diego Padres for eight innings.
-Scherzer finished the season with a 15-4 record, and advanced with the Dodgers to the NLDS.
-After defeating the San Francisco Giants, they proceeded to the NLCS, where they fell to the eventual World Series champ the Atlanta Braves.
+Scherzer was traded to the Los Angeles Dodgers in July 2021.
+That September, he became the 19th pitcher to reach 3,000 strikeouts and had a perfect game against the San Diego Padres for eight innings.
+Max finished the season with a 15-4 record and advanced with the Dodgers to the NLDS.
+After defeating the San Francisco Giants, they proceeded to the NLCS, where they fell to the eventual World Series champ, the Atlanta Braves.

 Personal Life

 While at the University of Missouri, Scherzer met Erica May, who was a pitcher on the Mizzou softball team.
-The two dated for over eight years, and got married in 2013.
+The two dated for over eight years and got married in 2013.
 Together, they have two daughters named Brooklyn and Kacey and a son named Derek.
-The family lives in the McLean community in Northern Virginia; Scherzer also has a home in Jupiter, Florida.
+The family lives in the McLean community in Northern Virginia; they also have a home in Jupiter, Florida.

-Due to heterochromia iridum, Scherzer's eyes are two different colors: his right is blue while his left is brown.
+Due to heterochromia iridum, Max's eyes are two different colors: his right eye is blue, while his left eye is brown.

 Real Estate